Luzira Maximum Security Prison

 Luzira Maximum Security Prison is a maximum security prison for both men and women in Uganda.
-As at July 2016, it is the only maximum security prison in the country and houses Uganda's death row inmates.
+Until Kitalya Maximum Security Prison opened in 2020, Luzira was the only maximum security prison in the country and housed Uganda's death-row inmates, as well as political prisoners.

 Location

 The prison is in the Luzira neighborhood in Nakawa Division in southeastern Kampala, Uganda's capital and largest city.
 The prison is approximately 10 km south-east of the city's central business district.
-The coordinates of the prison are 0°17'59.0"N, 32°38'26.0"E (Latitude:0.299735; Longitude:32.640556).

 Overview

-The prison houses both convicted and sentenced inmates, as well as suspects awaiting trial.
+The prison houses both convicted and sentenced inmates, as well as suspects awaiting trial, such as of April 2025, 11 activists who were arrested for handing a petition to the office of Kenyas largest bank, KCB Uganda Limited in Kampala to withdraw their support of EACOP.

 It has a male section and female section.
 It also houses the country death row, amounting to about 500 men and women.
 A welfare project was carried out by installing windows, lighting, plumbing, furniture, mattresses and linen, as part of the African Prisons Project.
 The prison has a library of over 7,000 books from the United Kingdom.